raspberrypilearning/jazzy-jumpers/en/step_6.md

 + Create three more variables, one named after each sprite.

-+ Add some code to the other three sprites so that their costume number is saved in a variable.
-This time your code will be slightly different for each sprite because each sprite will have its own variable.
++ Add some code to the other three sprites so that their costume number is saved in the variable named after it.
+Your code will be slightly different for each sprite, because each sprite will have its own variable.

-+ Make sure that you hide the variables from the stage by right-clicking on them and selecting hide, otherwise the game will be very easy for your player!
++ Make sure that you hide the variables from the stage by right-clicking on them and selecting **hide**, otherwise the game will be very easy for your player!

 ![Hide variable](images/hide-variable.png)